dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 ---

-# Reassign conditional access policies from Intune classic portal to the new Azure portal
+# Reassign conditional access policies from Intune classic portal to the Azure portal

 Starting in the new Azure portal, conditional access offers support for multiple policies per application, along with more customizability.

 ## Before you begin

-If you’re ready to move to the new Azure portal, follow the steps in this topic to reassign the conditional access policies you previously created in the Intune classic portal:
+If you’re ready to move to the Azure portal, follow the steps in this topic to reassign the conditional access policies you previously created in the Intune classic portal:

 - Gather the conditional access policies previously created, so you know what settings you need to reassign later.

-- Follow the steps in this topic to re-create these policies in the new Azure portal.
+- Follow the steps in this topic to re-create these policies in the Azure portal.

-- Disable the conditional policies in the Intune classic console, once you have verified that the new policies are working as expected in the new Azure portal.
+- Disable the conditional policies in the Intune classic console, once you have verified that the new policies are working as expected in the Azure portal.
 <br /><br />
 	- **Before you disable** the conditional access policies in the Intune classic portal, plan how you'll move users over to the new policy.
 There are two approaches:
 <br /><br />
-		- **Use the same inclusion group to apply policies created in the new Azure portal, and create a new exemption group to use with the policies applied by the Intune classic portal**.
+		- **Use the same inclusion group to apply policies created in the Azure portal, and create a new exemption group to use with the policies applied by the Intune classic portal**.
 			- Gradually move some users into the exemption group specified in the classic portal.
 This prevents the policies targeted by the Intune classic portal from being applied.
-The policies created and targeted to the same user group in the new Azure portal are applied, in addition to the ones applied in the Intune classic portal.
+The policies created and targeted to the same user group in the Azure portal are applied, in addition to the ones applied in the Intune classic portal.
 <br /><br />
-		- **Create a new group to target the conditional access policies in the new Azure portal**.
+		- **Create a new group to target the conditional access policies in the Azure portal**.
 If you choose this approach, you need to do the following:
 			- Gradually remove users from the security groups that have conditional access policies targeted to them in the Intune classic portal.
 			- Once you have confirmed the new policy is working for those users, you can disable the policy in the Intune classic portal.
 <br /><br />
-- If you have your conditional access policy settings configured to use Exchange Active Sync (EAS) in the Intune classic portal, see the [instructions in this topic](#to-reassign-intune-device-based-conditional-access-policies-for-eas-clients) to **reassign EAS conditional access policy settings in the new Azure portal**.
+- If you have your conditional access policy settings configured to use Exchange ActiveSync (EAS) in the Intune classic portal, see the [instructions in this topic](#to-reassign-intune-device-based-conditional-access-policies-for-eas-clients) to **reassign EAS conditional access policy settings in the Azure portal**.

 ### To verify your device-based conditional access policies in the Intune classic portal